Minnesota deaths up 22, to 1,170, in COVID-19 pandemic

 Twenty-two more people have died of COVID-19 in Minnesota, health officials reported Saturday, including a Ramsey County resident age 20 to 29 — the youngest pandemic victim thus far in the state.

-The pandemic has caused a total of 1,170 deaths across the state thus far, according to data posted Saturday morning by the Minnesota Department of Health.
+COVID-19 has caused a total of 1,170 deaths across the state, according to data posted Saturday morning by the Minnesota Department of Health.
 Residents of long-term care accounted for 14 of the 22 newly announced deaths.

+Most deaths in Minnesota, including 16 of those announced Saturday, have been among people 70 or older.

 The count for positive test results grew by 521 confirmed cases statewide.
 That's a relatively small number compared with many recent Saturday reports — another sign that case counts in Minnesota seem to have hit a plateau for now.